Retractable Technologies (NYSE:RVP) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Retractable Technologies (NYSE:RVP – Free Report) in a research report report published on Saturday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Retractable Technologies (NYSE:RVP – Get Free Report) in a report released on Sunday.
+The firm set a “hold” rating on the stock.

 Hedge Funds Weigh In On Retractable Technologies